-It doesn’t matter if you just need a mini tabletop or windowsill greenhouse to just start a few herbs, or a full size DIY indoor greenhouse for the basement or living room, we found a tutorial to help you grow everything you want to grow, when you want to grow it.
-So let’s check out how to build an indoor greenhouse!
+It doesn’t matter if you just need a mini tabletop or windowsill greenhouse to just start a few herbs, or need to set up a full-sized DIY indoor greenhouse for the basement or living room, we found a tutorial to help you grow everything you want to grow, when (and where) you want to grow it.
+So, let’s check out how to build an indoor greenhouse!

 Ikea Greenhouse Cabinet Hacks

 So, for those of you who fall into the “function after beauty” camp, this is for you.
 We found some amazing Ikea greenhouse cabinets that are genius hacks for plant lovers like us.
-And if you don’t have an Ikea nearby, no worries… You can use other types of cabinets as well.
+If you don’t have an Ikea nearby, no worries: you can use other types of cabinets as well.

-Indoor Greenhouse with Grow Lights
+With Grow Lights

-Not only do her humidity loving plants get a respite from the harsh dry winter air, her cat and little kiddo can’t get into the plants as easily.
-Oh yea, and it’s gorgeous.
+Not only do her humidity-loving plants get a respite from the harsh, dry winter air, her cat and little kiddo can’t get into the plants as easily.
+On top of this indoor greenhouse’s functionality, it’s also gorgeous.
 Are we repeating ourselves?
 We have shared a lot of Brittany’s projects over the years, but this may be our new fav.
 I’m afraid with the amount of houseplants I hoard, I may need a slightly larger Ikea cabinet, however.

 Also, make sure to pay attention to her little tip… Some plants don’t love the high humidity of a greenhouse.
 (Check out her snake plants on top!)
 So make sure you don’t assume all of your plants will want to be re-homed here.
 You could also use this same cabinet (thanks to the grow lights) to start flats of seeds.